-Public.com allows users to trade stocks and ETFs but does not currently support options or digital currencies.
-I’ve been told by Public.com that the trading of cryptocurrency is coming soon.
+Public.com allows users to trade stocks, ETFs, and cryptocurrencies but does not currently support options or digital currencies.
 Like Robinhood, Public.com also supports fractional shares (they call them “slices”).
 However, neither app currently allows you to invest in mutual funds.

 Both Robinhood and Public.com offer automatic dividend reinvestment (DRIP).
 If you own a stock or ETF that pays dividends to shareholders, you’ll have the option to have those dividends automatically reinvested by purchasing more shares.
 Taking advantage of DRIP is an ideal way to grow your investment portfolio over time.

 Robinhood also has an advantage by providing instant access to up to $1,000 when you contribute new cash.
 If you’re transferring $500 from your bank account to Robinhood, typically, Robinhood will allow you to access that money immediately rather than waiting a few days for the transfer to complete.
 If you’re transferring a larger amount, like $5,000, Robinhood will typically allow you to immediately access up to $1,000 of the funds.

 Robinhood comes out ahead here by offering options, and by providing instant access to up to $1,000.
 However, if you’re only interested in trading stocks, ETFs, and crypto, these differences may be of minimal significance/